 The day of personal and public repentance was called “so all of God’s people may offer up fervent supplications unto him, that all iniquity may be put away, which hath stirred God’s holy jealousy against this land; that he would show us what we know not, and help us, wherein we have done amiss, to do so no more.”

-The witch hunting hysteria had begun when two children claimed they were bewitched by certain townspeople.
+The witch-hunting hysteria had begun when two children claimed they were bewitched by certain townspeople.
 Later, during the trial, other children and young people made similar accusations.
 No real evidence of Satan worship, witchcraft or other paranormal activities was presented.
-Most of the accused were women, though it included the Rev. George Burroughs, former minister of Salem Village, who was hanged on Aug.
+Most of the accused were women, though it included George Burroughs, former minister of Salem Village, who was hanged on Aug.
 19, 1692.